aimee-mcneil-melville/ToDo-Full-Stack/packages/dokku-checklist/README.md

 ## Databases

 If your app includes a database, read this.
+Choose either Postgres or SQLite sections.

+Complete the seeding section for either technology.
 ### 5. Using a postgres database
 - [ ] Setting up a postgres instance
   <details style="padding-left: 2em">